 Coins Available On Binance US

-Over fifty kinds of cryptocurrencies are available on Binance US.
+Over 60 kinds of cryptocurrencies are available on Binance US.
 Those include coins like Bitcoin, Maker, PAX Gold, Ethereum, Compound, Litecoin, BNB, Chainlink, VeChain, and more.
 There are also a variety of smaller coins that have far less value but are available for trading.
 Most of the popular, most frequently traded cryptocurrencies are available on Binance US.

 Coins Available On Coinbase Pro